sdlee94/Minesweeper-AI-Reinforcement-Learning/README.md

 As in [Sentdex's Deep Q-learning tutorial](https://www.youtube.com/watch?v=t3fbETsIBCY&list=PLQVvvaa0QuDezJFIOU5wDdfy4e9vdnx-7&index=5&ab_channel=sentdex), I used a Tensorboard to track the performance of my models.
 The Tensorboard class was modified to *not* output a log file every time .fit() is called (default behaviour).
 If using Tensorflow version 2+ use [my_tensorboard2.py](https://github.com/sdlee94/Minesweeper-AI-Reinforcement-Learning/blob/master/my_tensorboard2.py), otherwise use [my_tensorboard.py](https://github.com/sdlee94/Minesweeper-AI-Reinforcement-Learning/blob/master/my_tensorboard.py).

-Here is an example of a Tensorboard output tracking the median reward obtained by different models.
+Here is an example of a Tensorboard output tracking the median reward and win rate obtained by different models.
 Here I'm keeping all parameters constant except for the number of neurons/layers in my convolutional network.

 <p align='center'>